-For last week’s practice question, we quizzed participants on person-centered care.
-62% of respondents chose the best answer.
+For last week’s practice question, we quizzed participants on in-patient diabetes care.
+42% of respondents chose the best answer.
 We want to clarify and share this important information, so you can pass it on to people living with diabetes and your colleagues, plus prepare for exam success!

 Answer Choices: